ProsperasTeam/sdk-dist/README.md

 # Introduction
 The following document provides general documentation applicable across all programming languages for which the Prosperas SDK may be used.

-# Application flow
-Prosperas offers two application flows, depending on the integration choice, iOS and Android

 # Requirements - Android
 The Prosperas SDK requires the following Android permissions:
 -	android.permission.INTERNET